ICCB-Cologne/CNSistent/README.md

 Replaces any NaNs in the *CNS* file with the values of the closest neighbouring region that is not NaN.
 The following steps are performed:

-1. Assign telomers the values of the closest neighbouring region is not NaN.
+1. Assign telomeres the values of the closest neighbouring region is not NaN.
 2. Split the gaps and to each side, assign the values of the closes neighbouring region that is not NaN, in the direction from the center towards the side (see example below).
 3. If a whole chromosome is missing, or declared as NaN, its assigned to 0 for its whole length.
 4. Merge neighbouring segments with the same copy numbers (or NaNs).
 Both minor and major CN values must match to be merged.